nus-mmsys/QUETRA/script/README.md

 /RPlot_script/legend.r : Takes x-matric,y-matrics, size-matrics, output file name and csv data file as command line input and genrerate legend only for the plot.

-/RPlot_script/plot.r : Plots following figure used in QUETRA: A Queuing Theory Approach to DASH Rate Adaptation
+/RPlot_script/plot.r : Plots following figure used in **QUETRA: A Queuing Theory Approach to DASH Rate Adaptation**
-* Figure 2: Example of a case where buffer occupancy in QUETRA converges to K/2.
 * Figure 4: (X,Y)-plot of changes in representation versus bitrate, and stall duration versus number of stalls for different algorithms.
 * Figure 5: QoE for different methods
 * Figure 7: (X,Y)-plot of changes in representation versus bi-